SofiaArjunan/Amazon-sales/README.md

 # Amazon-sales

-This repository contains the files dealing with the analysis of amazon sales data.
-This project dataset is obtained from Unified Mentor as a part of Internship.
+The files related to the analysis of Amazon sales data are saved in this repository.
+As part of the internship, this project dataset was obtained from Unified Mentor.

-This project aims at analysing the sales data of certain types from 2010 to 2017 using SQL and Power BI to analyse the trends and patterns in sales, revenue that can greatly benefit the company to manage their cost and to increase profits.
+The goal of this project is to use SQL and Power BI to analyze specific types of sales data from 2010 to 2017 in order to identify trends and patterns in revenue and sales that can help the business reduce expenses and increase profits.

 #Tools used:

 MYSQL- Data cleaning, Data analysing

-Power BI- Create dashboard
+Power BI- Creating dashboard